YuBenie/eratw-4956-PC-by.YuBe/lazyloading_player_readme.txt

-Emuera_lazyloading.exe loads the game quicker, and uses less RAM than the regular executable.
+﻿Emuera_lazyloading.exe loads the game quicker, and uses less RAM than the regular executable.
 A table file named lazyloading.dat will be created during the first lazy loading startup.
 Be sure to delete this file when updating from an older version to avoid any related issues.
 ************